Scifabric/pybossa-jujucharm/INSTALL-Vagrant-trusty.md

 juju deploy juju-gui
 ```

+> This will setup a new Linux container (LXC) with its own network and resources.
+> So you can say this will make a VM in a VM ;)

-wait till juju-gui is deployed by Juju (can take some time):
+wait till juju-gui is deployed (can take some time):
 ```
 juju status
 ```
-copy&paste the ip and setup IP Routing (NAT) with this command:
+Remember or copy & paste the IP.

+You need the IP here:
 ```
 sudo ./natgui.sh 10.0.3.x
 ```
 which will map the Juju-GUI to your localhost's port 8000.

 You can now view Juju-GUI in your browser:
 [https://localhost:8000](https://localhost:8000)